 China's Leaders Want To Slow Their Heated Economy

-Mr. MA WEIHUA (China Chairman, Merchants Bank): (Foreign language spoken) (Through Translator) Local governments want fast development to increase their revenues and improve peoples lives.
+MA WEIHUA: (Foreign language spoken) (Through Translator) Local governments want fast development to increase their revenues and improve peoples' lives.
 But nationally, over-fast development could harm stable development and increase inflation.

 LIM: Chen Xitao from Anhui province is typical.

 CHEN XITAO: (Foreign language spoken) (Through Translator) The report just states a goal.
 I should say that our province is less developed.
 Our growth will definitely be faster than seven percent.